|period||Late Kamakura (ca. 1320)|

 This blade passed Juyo very recently in session 64 and it did so in a slightly rusty condition and old polish.
 I chose to do a shiage to resolve the rust when it came to me, rather than a full polish, as I prefer to preserve whenever possible.
 A a result some small rust pits remain but they do not detract from the overall beauty of the blade.
 This Hosho blade stands with peer level quality to those that have passed Tokubetsu Juyo.
 The NBTHK pointed out several times in the setsumei that follows that the forging is excellent, and took pause at the end to so that in this blade the forging is particularly dense and well made, making it outstanding for a Hosho work.
 They also made note of the hamon being bright and clear, which are hallmarks of a blade in excellent condition as well as of a high quality craftsmanship.

 I have added a very high quality koshirae to this blade with kiri-mon on waves tosogu that I think are Goto school.
 There is no paper to this koshirae other than for the kogai.
+The kogai just received Hozon papers to the Kaga Kinko group.
+You can read more about this group on my Kaga Kinko Tsuba listing.
+This group are all branches from the mainline Goto family so it agrees with my assessment on the koshirae.

 Together they make for a beautiful set which can be displayed and appreciated in a collection of any level, especially for someone who is interested in a fine quality Yamato example.